Community Transit: Service restoration and COVID-19 pandemic

 Community Transit began restoring cut service in September 2014, adding 13 percent of its former bus hours primarily to improve midday service.
 In June 2015, CT restored its Sunday and holiday service as part of a 27,000-hour expansion, representing 20 percent of the 2010 reduction, funded by recovering sales tax revenue and a 25-cent increase in fares the following month.
 The agency was given approval from the state legislature in July 2015 to increase sales taxes by an additional 0.3%, dependent on voter approval via a ballot measure during the November 2015 election that was eventually won, to fund a new Swift line as well as local service expansion.
 The second Swift route, the Green Line, opened on March 24, 2019, and cost $73 million to construct.
 It connects the Seaway Transit Center, a new facility next to the Boeing Everett Factory, to Mill Creek and Canyon Park in Bothell.
-Following the opening of Northgate station on October 2, 2021, the University District routes were truncated to the station to allow for increased service.

-Construction of a third bus rapid transit corridor, the Swift Orange Line, began in April 2022.
-It is scheduled to open in 2024 alongside the Lynnwood Link Extension, which will also trigger a network restructuring to provide new service in Snohomish County to connect with light rail stations.

-Regional projects with Sound Transit
+The agency, like most in the United States, saw major declines in ridership beginning in March 2020 due to the COVID-19 pandemic and widespread use of remote work.
+Daily ridership declined from 40,000 in February to 16,500 by late March, with an 80 percent decline in ridership on commuter routes to Seattle.
+Community Transit implemented stricter cleaning and screening standards and suspended the collection of fares.
+Passengers were required to use the rear door of buses, with the exception of those requiring accessible seating, and some seats were cordoned off.
+By May, 35 percent of service had been cancelled or suspended, including several commuter routes that had no passengers.
+Fare collection resumed on July 1 after an estimated $4.2 million in revenue had been lost due to the lack of fares and lower retail activity; by June, Community Transit was carrying an average of 12,500 riders per day—a 66 percent decline from normal figures.
+The agency's return to fare collection and front door use was criticized by drivers, who had also requested the installation of plexiglass barriers for the driver compartment.